Definitions of language games

-- Identify: discriminate, guess, speculate: The learner is tested to recognize something which is hard to distinguish about something which is then contrasted and the certainties.
+- Identify: discriminate, guess, speculate: The learner is tested to recognize something hard to distinguish about something, and then contrasted with the certainties.

-- Describe: The learner is tested to depict something to an alternate learner, by talking or composing, so well that the other learner can do something objectively or subjectively, conveying his or her own sentiments and affiliations.
+- Describe: The learner is tested to depict something to an alternate learner, by talking or composing.
+The other learner can do something objectively or subjectively, conveying his or her sentiments and affiliations.

-- Connect: compare, match, group: The learner is challenged to connect, compare, match or group various items of information, perhaps pictures or texts or subjectively.
-He or she uses language to describe or comment on the pairs of information.
+- Connect: compare, match, group: The learner is challenged to connect, examine, match, or group various items of information.
+The items can be pictures or texts.
+He or she uses language to describe or comment on the pairs of data.

-- Order: The learner is challenged to put various bits of information into an order of quality and importance, subjectively or objectively, or to put texts, pictures, objects, into a development sequence.
+- Order: The learner is challenged to put various bits of information into a hierarchy of quality and importance, subjectively or objectively.
+Or to put texts, pictures, objects, into a development sequence.

-- Remember: The learner tries to remember something and then communicate what he or she has remembered
+- Remember: The learner tries to remember something and then communicate what he or she has retained

-- Code-control games: In these games, players have to produce language correctly or prove that they have made a correct interpretation of a special piece of language.
-A limited range of language is repeated correctly makes games similar to their functions to drills.
+- Code-control games: In these games, players have to produce language correctly or prove that they have made a correct interpretation of a particular piece of language.
+Repeating a limited range of language makes games similar in their functions to drills.
 As with a drill, the other students express opinions about the correctness of responses.
-The teacher plays an important role in leading or controlling these games.
+The teacher plays a vital role in leading or controlling these games.
 The teacher also is the person who decides to award for correct answers and refuses incorrect ones.

 - Communication games: These games mainly focus on communication but not absolute correctness.
-“Firstly, language is too distorted by mistakes will fail to communicate anything, and secondly, the range of language need in many of these games can be limited so that students are repeating structures any times” (p.
+“Firstly, the language that is too distorted by mistakes will fail to communicate anything.
+Secondly, the range of language needs in many of these games can be limited so that students are repeating structures any time” (p.
 27).

-This article covers the two main areas of games use in language teaching, which are different definitions of games by different researchers and types of games that can be employed in ESL/EFL classrooms.
-The writer of this article hopes that these two aspects can somehow help teachers of English have a thorough understanding of games in order to use them effectively in their teaching practice.
+This article covers the two main areas of games use in language teaching.
+The different definitions of games by various researchers and types of games that can be employed in ESL/EFL classrooms.
+We hope that these two aspects can somehow help teachers of English have a thorough understanding of games to use them effectively.